 14. The Curse of Tutankhamun:

-It was reported than an inscription above the entrance to the burial chamber read: “Death will come to those who disturb the rest of King Tutankhamun”.
+It was reported that an inscription above the entrance to the burial chamber read: “Death will come to those who disturb the rest of King Tutankhamun”.
 Some strange events are reported to have happened after the discovery of the tomb and removal of treasures from it.
 Media of those times related the mishaps to The Curse of Tutankhamun.
 The finance for the discovery of Tutankhamun’s tomb was aided by Lord Carnarvon.
 But in April 1923, that is just seven weeks after the official opening of the chamber, Carnarvon died due to a mosquito bite on the cheek.
 It was later found that the Pharaoh had a lesion in the same place on the cheek.

 At the time of Carnarvon’s death, the light in the city went out, and in his England home, his dog Susie died.
 Another creepy fact is that Howard’s pet canary was eaten by a cobra on the day of the tomb opening.
-It was considered as proof of the curse as the cobra is the symbol of Goddess Wadjet, the patron of the kings and queens of Egypt.
+It was considered proof of the curse as the cobra is the symbol of Goddess Wadjet, the patron of the kings and queens of Egypt.

 The media went on to speculate that most of the people involved in the opening of the tomb died shortly afterwards but ignored the fact that the majority survived to live long.
 And several of those who died shortly were in poor health or were elderly.

-A Few More King Tut Facts For Kids:
+A Few More King Tut Facts For Kids

 - The designation given to the tomb was KV62; KV stands for the Valley of the Kings and the number 62 was because it was the 62nd tomb found there.